marcoromanelli-github/docs/jobs/job_management.md

 launch failed requeued held
 Job launch failed for some reason.
 This is normally due to a faulty node.
-Please contact us via <support@metacenter.no> stating the problem, your user name, and the jobid(s).
+Please contact us via <starhpc-support@hofstra.edu> stating the problem, your user name, and the jobid(s).

 Dependency